astronomer/docs/learn/custom-xcom-backends-tutorial.md

 To use these Astronomer's XCom backends, modify the core tutorial with the following changes:

-1. Add the Astronomer provider to your `requirements.txt` file:
+- In [Step 1](#step-1-create-an-astro-project), add the Astronomer provider to your Astro project `requirements.txt` file:

     ```text
     astronomer-providers
     ```

-2. Prepare your AWS S3 or GCP Cloud Storage as shown in [Step 2: Set up your object storage account](#step-2-set-up-your-object-storage-account).

-3. Create an Airflow connection as shown in [Step 3: Create a connection](#step-3-create-a-connection).
-By default, Astronomer's pre-built XCom backend uses the connection ID `aws_default` for an AWS S3 connection and `google_cloud_default` for a GCP Cloud Storage connection.
-You can override which connection id the backend uses by setting the Airflow environment variable `CONNECTION_NAME` for AWS or `XCOM_BACKEND_CONNECTION_NAME` for GCS.
+- In [Step 3](#step-3-create-a-connection), use the connection ID `aws_default` for an AWS S3 connection and `google_cloud_default` for a GCP Cloud Storage connection.
+You can override which connection ID the backend uses by setting the Airflow environment variable `CONNECTION_NAME` for AWS or `XCOM_BACKEND_CONNECTION_NAME` for GCS.

-4. To set your XCom backend to the pre-built XCom class, open the .env file of your Astro Project and add the following line :
+- In [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization), do not define your own custom XCom class.
+When you open the Astro project `.env`, add the following line to use the pre-built XCom backend instead of your own:

 <Tabs
     defaultValue="aws"